-Spend the night in Barranca and learn a lesson in off-grid opulence.
+Spend the night at Barranca in Kangaroo Valley and learn a lesson in off-grid opulence.

 Why did it take me so long to head to Kangaroo Valley?
 I’d heard about the picturesque country village a mere two hours from Sydney, sure.
 But being from Melbourne has historically meant that the charms of a beach holiday are much more deserving of my hard-earned annual leave.
 Rarely had I road-tripped out of the city for anything other than a famed stretch of NSW coastline.

-If the summer bushfires and subsequent COVID-19 pandemic has taught me anything however, it’s the power of a good old fashioned domestic holiday.
+If the summer bushfires of 2020 and COVID-19 pandemic have taught me anything it’s the power of a good old fashioned domestic holiday.
 Now is the time to explore our own backyard, and take a #holidayherethisyear, if you will.

 I was first introduced to the beauty of Barranca by an email in my inbox.
 After perusing the never-ending stream of daydream-worthy imagery, I thought that this was exactly the kind of exclusive retreat that was deserving of my time and attention.
 In hindsight, I thank my lucky stars I made the correct decision.